timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES.md

   * (9) Pollution control equipment.

   * (10) Refineries, meaning facilities at which crude oil is refined into gasoline.

+  * (11) Energy storage technologies for residential, industrial, transportation, and power generation applications.

+  * (12) Technologies or processes for reducing greenhouse gas emissions from industrial applications, including iron, steel, cement, and ammonia production, hydrogen production, and the generation of high-temperature heat.

 #### (c) Gasification projects
 * The Secretary may make guarantees for the following gasification projects: